 - Taxpayers who have been recent victims of identity theft are asked to report their circumstances to the state Treasury Department.
 Reporting identity theft helps thwart cybercriminals who attempt to file returns and steal state tax refunds.
 To learn more about tax-related identity theft, go to www.michigan.gov/identitytheft.

-For the 2022 filing season, the state Treasury Department processed more than 5.2 million 2021 tax year individual income tax returns, with a typical refund around $650.
-Most timely filed refunds for the 2021 tax year have been processed.
+For the 2023 filing season, the state Treasury Department processed nearly 5.2 million 2022 tax year individual income tax returns, with a typical refund around $760.
+Most timely filed refunds for the 2022 tax year have been processed.

-Although individual income tax return processing will be suspended until filing season begins early next year, taxpayers can continue to ask questions through Treasury eServices.
+Although individual income tax return processing will be suspended until early next year, taxpayers can continue to ask questions through Treasury eServices.
 The online platform enables taxpayers to ask state income tax-related questions when convenient.